- Easy to use

 - Discussions: Discussion threads can be marked as private or made public to everyone on a project.
 When a new discussion is created, the creator chooses which other users will be granted access.
 These users receive email notifications informing them that they have been tagged in a discussion thread and then continue to receive notifications each time new comments are added to that thread.
 Recently commented-on threads are displayed for easy reference at the top of the ProofHub discussion section.
 Documents and other files can be attached to any discussion thread from a computer hard drive, Dropbox, or Google Drive account.

 - Custom Roles: There are three predefined user roles in ProofHub: owner, admin, and normal user.
 However, account owners have the ability to create custom roles (and to permit other users to create custom roles).
 Roles, in turn, can be further defined by access level.
-View-only access allows users to see what is going on in a task/project/file but doesn’t enable them to add, edit or manage the work items.
+View-only access allows users to see what is going on in a task/project/file but doesn’t enable them to add, edit, or manage the work items.
 View-and-add access lets users view, add, and edit things in a particular section, while view-and-manage access gives a user full rights to add, edit, and delete work items.
 Access levels can be customized for each project, discussion, Gantt chart, task, calendar, note, file, timesheet, and so forth.
-The ability to create custom roles and access levels is only available on the Enterprise plan.
-If you have a Nano or Standard plan and wish to try out the custom roles feature, you can request a 14-day free trial.
+The ability to create custom roles and access levels is only available on the Ultimate Control plan.
+If you have an Essential plan and wish to try out the custom roles feature, you can request a 14-day free trial.

 ProofHub offers the following integrations: